18F/CAMD-resources/METHODS.md

 - Structure how you work together and continuously improve as a team
 - Communicate product decision making with stakeholders who are outside of the CAMD product team
 - Identify who to involve in the work and when to do so
+- Prioritize to work on the high value items and eliminate waste

 #### [People and Processes](https://github.com/18F/CAMD-resources/blob/master/Week%201_%20People%20and%20Process.pdf)
 - What’s the difference between project management and product management?